walterhiggins/WMPJS/book-outline.md

 ![](images/chapter-01/mc-launcher3.png)

-By using the profile editor to "Downgrade" your Minecraft Client Software, you can ensure that your Client and Server are compatible and that you can play multiplayer minecraft even when the Server Software is not as up-to-date as the current latest version of Minecraft Client.
+By using the profile editor to "Downgrade" your Minecraft Client Software, you can ensure that your Client and Server are compatible and that you can play Multiplayer Minecraft even when the Server Software is not as up-to-date as the current latest version of Minecraft Client.
 This means you can always use the most stable Recommended build of CraftBukkit.

 #### Term: JAR File
 ![](images/chapter-01/jar_icon.png)